vroad/vst3_public_sdk/samples/vst-hosting/editorhost/README.md

 > See the top-level README of the VST 3 SDK: https://github.com/steinbergmedia/vst3sdk.git

+### Jack Support

+If the Jack development files are available when building the SDK, EditorHost can process audio via Jack.
+Start the application with the `--jack` command‑line option to enable this feature.

 ## Getting Help

 * Read through the SDK documentation on the **[VST 3 Developer Portal](https://steinbergmedia.github.io/vst3_dev_portal/pages/index.html)**